 —Robert Sherman, Consultant; Former Director, Initiative for Social and Emotional Learning, NoVo Foundation; Founder & Former Director, Effective Citizenry Program, Surdna Foundation

 NPQ (Non-Profit Quarterly) article series: "Five Elements of a Thriving Justice Ecosystem."
 Article #1 in the series: "Pursuing Deep Equity."
-Co-Authored with Amy B. Dean.
 April 2017.

 The Initiative for Contemplation, Equity & Action (ICEA) Journal, Editor, July 2017: Born out of a keen sense of separation between the social justice and contemplative practice fields, ICEA is led by a team from 8 national organizations and focuses on creating intentional field-building structures for multi-identitied communities (across sectors, geographies, grassroots and grasstops), to support the thoughtful integration of these two streams of essential work.
 Our work includes creating bridge-building forums and network development; pathways for training and tools; and publications to promote vision, voice and visibility.